manideep2510/jet-k8s/README.md

 5. The pod security context is set to run containers with the same user and group ID as the user executing the `jet` command.
 This is to ensure proper file permission handling when mounting host directories or volumes.
 If your use case requires running containers with different user/group IDs, please raise an issue or contribute a PR to make this configurable.

 6. The --pyenv argument mounts a Python virtual environment from the host into the container at the same path and adjusts the containers' `PATH` environment variable accordingly.
 Ensure that the virtual environment is compatible with the container's image.

+## TODOs:

+- [ ] Add support for fractional GPUs using HAMi plugin for KAI-scheduler (In dev: [KAI-scheduler #60](https://github.com/NVIDIA/KAI-Scheduler/pull/60)).
+- [ ] Add support for other accelerator types such as AMDs and TPUs.
+- [ ] Disentangle from KAI-scheduler to support other similar schedulers or vanilla k8s scheduler.
+- [ ] Ability to submit jobs with parallism and gang scheduling for usecases such as multi-node training jobs.